Tuberculosis (TB) Facts (cont.)

 Other tests have been developed.
 For example, a PCR test (polymerase chain reaction) to detect TB antigens and the LED-FM microscopic technique to identify TB organisms with microscopy may be used.
 Two other TB blood tests (also called interferon-gamma release assays or IGRAs) have been approved by the FDA and measure how strongly the body's immune system reacts to TB bacteria.
 IGRAs are recommended in testing patients who have been vaccinated against TB (see prevention section below).

-People with positive symptoms, positive blood tests, sputum smear, or culture positive are considered infected with TB and contagious.
-Physicians diagnose and treat people with latent TB infections (LTBI) according to the following 2013 CDC criteria:
+People with positive symptoms, positive blood tests, sputum smear, or culture positive are considered infected with TB and contagious (active TB).

 - No symptoms or physical findings suggestive of TB disease